spikyatlinux/ebuilds_for_gentoo/README.md

 ### Unofficial Private Signed Repository

+> [!WARNING]
+> **Use at your own risk.** These ebuilds are tested on my local Threadripper production system.
+I maintain them based on my own workflow and needs.

 Welcome to my personal repository.
 This overlay contains a collection of custom ebuilds, modified packages, and curated tools designed for high-performance Gentoo environments on amd64.

-> [!WARNING]> **Use at your own risk.** These ebuilds are tested on my local Threadripper production system.
-I maintain them based on my own workflow and needs.

----

 ### Ebuild Collection
 This overlay contains a mix of personal creations and modified ebuilds tailored for my environment.